-FRS 109 requires debt instruments to be classified either at amortised cost, fair value through other comprehensive income ("FVOCI") or fair value through profit or loss.
+The Company classifies its financial assets either at amortised cost, fair value through other comprehensive income or fair value through profit or loss.
 The classification of debt instruments depends on the Company's business model for managing the financial assets as well as the contractual terms of the cash flows of the financial assets.
 The Company reclassifies debt instruments when and only when its business model for managing those assets changes.
 Accordingly, this group of financial assets are measured at amortised cost at initial recognition.

 At initial recognition, the Company measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial assets.
-Transaction costs of financial assets carried at fair value through profit or loss are expensed in profit or loss.
+Transaction costs of financial assets carried at fair value through profit or loss are expensed in the statement of comprehensive income.

 Debt instruments of the Company comprise cash and cash equivalents and non-trade receivables only.
 The Company manages its debt instruments by collecting the contractual cash flows and these cash flows represent solely payment of principal and interest.
+Accordingly, these groups of financial assets are measured at amortised cost subsequent to initial recognition.

-A gain or loss on a debt investment that is subsequently measured at amortised cost and is not part of a hedging relationship is recognised in profit or loss when the asset is derecognised or impaired.
+A gain or loss on a debt investment that is subsequently measured at amortised cost and is not part of a hedging relationship is recognised in the statement of comprehensive income when the asset is derecognised or impaired.
+Interest income from these financial assets is recognised using the effective interest rate method.

-The Company assesses on forward looking basis the expected credit losses associated with its debt instruments carried at amortised cost.
+The Company assesses on forward looking basis the expected credit losses ("ECLs") associated with its debt instruments carried at amortised cost.